 The Argonia Lions Club meets the first and third Wednesdays of each month.
 The group is active in community projects including Santa Claus Day, student scholarships and donated a Shelter House for the River Park.
-The Lions participate in New Eyes for the Needy by collecting eye glasses.
-They sponsor a community birthday calendar each year and donate time and money to other projects in the community.
+The Lions participate in New Eyes for the Needy by They sponsor a community birthday calendar each year and donate time and money to other projects in the community.

-The churches of Argonia cooperate through the Ministerial Alliance sponsor community worship times on Good Friday and on the Sunday before Thanksgiving.
+The churches of Argonia cooperate through the Ministerial Alliance sponsor community worship times on Good Friday and on before Thanksgiving.
 They sponsor a yearly "serve the community" day.
 They also sponsor a food pantry for the needy.
 All six churches in town are members of the alliance.

 Argonia's Nutrition Council works with eligible individuals within the community for a better understanding of the Nutrition Program at Friendship Meals.
 The Council works with the Friendship Meals staff in the operation of this project and advises the staff concerning matters relating to the details of serving and delivery of these daily meals.

 The Council which consists of nine members meets every month at Chikaskia Manor to discuss ways to help the Friendship Meals staff and plan activities that will encourage more people in the community to take advantage of the opportunity to eat a healthy meal and enjoy fellowship with friends every day.